bquast/bquast.github.io/_posts/2014-08-15-learning-R-git.md

 After you have completed this tutorial, have a look at the [Datacamp R tutorial](https://www.datacamp.com/courses/introduction-to-r).
 There is also a [companion course](https://www.datacamp.com/courses/data-analysis-and-statistical-inference_mine-cetinkaya-rundel-by-datacamp) to the [Coursera](https://www.coursera.org/) [Data Science](https://www.coursera.org/specialization/jhudatascience/1) specialisation (more on this later).

-For you have previously done quantitative work in excell, then have a look at [How to Transition from Excel to R](https://districtdatalabs.silvrback.com/intro-to-r-for-microsoft-excel-users).
+For those of you have previously done quantitative work in excel, then have a look at [How to Transition from Excel to R](https://districtdatalabs.silvrback.com/intro-to-r-for-microsoft-excel-users).